vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 Site information consists of the name, the URL, the title, a description and some keywords that are used to get brief information about the content of the site.

-These information is configured in the config file `mkdocs.yml` as below:
+This information is configured in the config file `mkdocs.yml` as below:

 ```yaml
 site_name: Code Inside Out